Us with Italy: History

-In April 2018 Costa also left the NcI and re-joined FI.
+In April 2018, Costa also left the NcI and re-joined FI.
 More importantly, in December 2018 Fitto led DI out of NcI, announcing its end (DI would join the right-wing FdI in 2019).
 However, NcI continued to exist as a sub-group within the Mixed Group of Chamber of Deputies.
 Moreover, in the 2019 European Parliament election it was part of FI's electoral slates.

-In 2019 Lupi became NcI's new president and the outfit was structured as a full-fledged party, composed of three associate parties: Popular Liguria (LP), AR and CP.
+In 2019, Lupi became NcI's new president and the outfit was structured as a full-fledged party, composed of three associate parties: Popular Liguria (LP), AR and CP.
 Progressively, other minor groups, notably including the South American Union of Italian Emigrants (USEI), the Alliance of the Centre (AdC), the Moderates in Revolution (MiR), the Schittulli Political Movement (MPS) and Renaissance were merged into NcI or became associate parties.
 After a brief alliance with Cambiamo!, since February 2021 the party's sub-group within the Mixed Group of the Chamber has been named "Us with Italy–USEI–Renaissance–AdC" and has featured five members: Lupi (a Christian democrat), Colucci (a social democrat) and Tondo (a liberal) of NcI, Eugenio Sangregorio of the USEI and Vittorio Sgarbi of Renaissance.
 NCI's Andrea Costa was appointed undersecretary of Health in Mario Draghi's government in 2021.

-In the run-up of the 2022 general election NCI first formed a joint list with Italy in the Centre (IaC), then it was a founding member of Us Moderates (NM), a broader joint list within the centre-right coalition, along with IaC, the UdC and Coraggio Italia (CI).
+In the run-up of the 2022 general election, NCI first formed a joint list with Italy in the Centre (IaC), then it was a founding member of Us Moderates (NM), a broader joint list within the centre-right coalition, along with IaC, the UdC and Coraggio Italia (CI).

+In May 2023, the party held its first congress.
+Lupi was re-elected president by defeating Andrea Galli, while Giuseppe Galati became vice president and Francesco Saverio Romano coordinator.
+During the congress, it was announced that Us Moderates would become a party.

+Ideology

+The party has been described primarily as liberal conservative and Christian-democratic, but contains also and social-conservative and liberal factions.